Creating a PostgreSQL cluster

 . -

-Place the configuration file in the
+Move the configuration file to the

-imported-clusterdirectory and specify the parameter values.
-If you did not add the authentication credentials to environment variables, specify them in the configuration file. -
+imported-clusterdirectory and edit it to include your required values.
+If you have not added your authentication credentials to the environment variables, specify them in the configuration file. -

 -